mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 ### Register the three Containers

+In this section you will learn how to register the benchmark containers.
+When registering a container in MedPerf, you will be registering only metadata about the container.
+Other than providing a name to the container, you will be registering the following information for each container:

+- A pointer to the container configuration file: This file describes how the container will be run.
+It includes a pointer to the docker image for docker-based containers, a pointer for the singularity image for singularity-based containers, and a list of volume mounts for the container.
+The MedPerf client, during runtime, will read the config file to pull the container image, and to also know what volumes to mount to the container.

+- A pointer to the container parameters file: This file is optional; it is only required if you build your container in a way such that it expects a mounted parameters file.
+This is usually helpful in cases where you don't want to hardcode application-specific parameters inside the container.
+Most of the tutorial containers will have a parameters file.

+- A pointer to the container "additional files" compressed file: Similar to the parameters file, this file is optional; it is only required if you build your container in a way such that it expects a mounted folder for some additional files such as model weights.
+This is usually helpful in cases where you don't want to hardcode application-specific assets, like model weights, inside the container.
+The model containers in this tutorial will expect an additional files folder.

+Now, let's register the benchmark containers.

 #### Data Preparator Container

 Navigate to the `Containers` tab at the top, and click on the `Register a new container` button.